01mf02/computers-spaceflight/src/Source8.md

 104. Royer interview, June 7, 1984; Interview with Frank Singleton, Jet Propulsion Laboratory, May 17, 1984.
 105. Carl W. Johnson, letter to the author, September 12, 1985.
 106. Moulder interview, May 21, 1984; Interview with Lloyd Jennings, Jet Propulsion Laboratory, May 15, 1984.
 107. G.A.
 Madrid and P.T.
-Westmoreland, "Adaptation of a Software Development Methodology to the Implementation of a Large-Scale Data Acquisition and Control System," AIAA paper 83-2412, 1983, p.360.
+Westmoreland, "Adaptation of a Software Development Methodology to the Implementation of a Large-Scale Data Acquisition and Control System," AIAA paper 83-2412, 1983, p.
+360.
 108. Gianopolis interview, June 4, 1984.
 109. Jet Propulsion laboratory, Mariner Mars 1969 Final Project Report, November 1, 1970,vol. 1, p.
 554.
 110. C. Johnson interview, May 23, 1984.